PhD in Chemistry with specialization in Physical Chemistry

-Work duties: The main duties of doctoral students are to devote themselves to their research studies which includes participating in research projects and third cycle courses.
-The work duties can also include teaching and other departmental duties (no more than 20%).
+The main duties of doctoral students are to devote themselves to their research studies which includes participating in research projects and third cycle courses.
+Teaching on undergraduate and Master level may be included, up to 20% of full time.

 Admission requirements: A person meets the general admission requirements for third-cycle courses and study programmes if he or she:

 - has been awarded a second-cycle qualification, or